Option A: If you have the CLI installed globally

-The Sanity MCP Server implements the Model Context Protocol to connect your Sanity projects with AI tools, enabling natural language interactions with your content.
-It allows AI models to understand your content structure and perform operations through conversational instructions.
+The Sanity MCP Server enables AI-powered content operations for Sanity by implementing the Model Context Protocol.
+This server connects your Sanity projects with AI tools like Claude, Cursor, and VS Code, allowing AI models to understand your content structure and perform operations through natural language instructions.

 Before using the MCP server, you need to: